michaeljbishop/mulligan/README.md

 6. The method exits (line 11) and we return to line 15 as if we never saw the exception.
 7. We exit the method because there's no exception to rescue (line 20).
 The last value in the function was "SUCCESS" so that is returned.

-### I see what you did.
+### I see what you did there.
 That's cool, but why should I care?

 You should care because your `rescue` statement is likely to be far from the `raise` in your program's execution and the further away it is, the harder it is to fix the error intelligently.
 It's even harder if that `raise` comes from a library you are calling.